paul-em/hue-lab8/README.md

 ## 3. Fixing that script

 The `install` event in the ServiceWorker is setting up the cache, but it's missing a reference to the script that adds the paragraph to the page.
 Add it to the array.
 The URL is `script.js`.
-It doesn't need to be a no-cors request like the Flickr image because it's on the same origin.

 Make sure you're online, refresh the page & watch the console.
 The browser checks for updates to the ServiceWorker script, if anything in the file has changed it considers it to be a new version.
 The new version is been picked up, but it isn't ready to use.